pantro14/fedex-assessment/README.md

 For more information about how to Host a project in Firebase you can have a look here: https://firebase.google.com/docs/hosting/quickstart

+** Disclaimer ** : `firebase deploy` won't work unless you first do `firebase login` and authenticate with my personal credentials.

+## Run Prettier 💅

+Run `npm run pretty-code` this will run [Prettier](https://prettier.io/) which makes the code more readable for human beings.

 ## Running unit tests 🚦

 Run `ng test` to execute the unit tests via [Jest](https://jestjs.io/).

 ### Code Coverage Report:
-Jest is configured to generate reports using [istanbul](https://istanbul.js.org/) you can find the report inside folder and opening the .html file `coverage/lcov-report/index.html`
+Jest is configured to generate reports using [istanbul](https://istanbul.js.org/), you can find the report opening the following file `coverage/lcov-report/index.html`

 ## Running e2e tests 🚦